WNagorny/WNagorny/README.md

 </div>

-### <div align="center">I'm Walery, a  frontend developer 👨‍💻 since 2022 🚀
+### <div align="center">I'm Walery, a  frontend developer 👨‍💻
-Experienced and goal-oriented professional with a strong background in team leadership.
-I excel in driving teams towards achieving objectives and possess solid knowledge of HTML/CSS , Javascript and React.
-I demonstrate the ability to quickly learn new technologies and have an illustrated success in identifying and resolving complex code issues.
-Transitioning into a new role as a frontend developer,I aim to leverage acquired skills to contribute to innovative projects and deliver exceptional results.
+As an ambitious Frontend Developer with a solid foundation in JavaScript and React, I have gained experience working on various projects.
+Overall, I am confident that my passion for programming, combined with my experience in team leadership and strong work ethic, make me a valuable asset to any organization.
+I look forward to continuing to grow as a developer and contributing to exciting projects that make a meaningful impact.

 🌱 Seeking New Challenges.